aamangafur123/Assignment-5---Time-Series-Modeling/README.md

 This repo contains Assignment 5 for the Times Series Modeling course Included is:
 - RMD Markdown file
-- HTML file corresponding to rhe RMD
+- HTML file corresponding to the RMD